 apple cider, homegrown and local fruits and vegetables, delicious

 homemade pies and lots of special goodies like our own apple cider

 donuts, homemade fudge, homemade prepared foods and apple sauce,

 fresh-ground nut butters, jams and jellies, maple syrup, honey and

 more.
-You'll also find a wonderful fall afternoon outing with apple
+You will also find a wonderful fall afternoon outing with apple

 picking and pumpkin picking (mid-Sept. into Oct.), and hay wagon